Esporte Clube Boa Vontade

-Esporte Clube Boa Vontade, commonly known as Boa Vontade, is a Brazilian men's and women's football club based in São Luís, Maranhão state.
+Lago Verde Esporte Club (formerly known as Esporte Clube Boa Vontade, or simply Boa Vontade) is a Brazilian men's and women's football club based in Maranhão state.
 The men's team competed once in the Série C and the women's team competed twice in the Copa do Brasil de Futebol Feminino.

+The club changed its name to Lago Verde EC in May 2025, when it relocated to Lago Verde.
+This was announced on official Instagram and Facebook accounts.

 History

 The club was founded on June 6, 1957.
+It was based in São Luís, Maranhão until it moved to Lago Verde, Maranhão in 2025.

 Men's team

 Boa Vontade competed in the Série C in 1995, and won the Torneio da Integração in 2005.

 Women's team

 The club competed in the Copa do Brasil de Futebol Feminino in 2008, when they were eliminated in the Semifinals by Sport, and in 2009, when they were eliminated in the First Round by Tiradentes.